From Name has planted trees for you, Recipient Name.

 See your Tree Certificate attached, and click here

 to learn about One Tree Planted's work.

 Ranging from the Indian Ocean to the Himalayas, from the Bay of Bengal to the Hindu Kush, India's forests reflect the subcontinent's great diversity of landscapes & ecosystems.
 Learn more

 Despite the importance of India's diverse forests for ecosystem services, wildlife and the livelihoods of millions of people, forests have been severely depleted across the country.
 A huge push for economic development in the last decade has seen a rise in industrial projects, at the expense of forests and forest lands.
 According to government data, 14,000 square kilometres of forests were cleared to make way for thousands of industrial projects over the past 30 years.

 Today less than a quarter of the countries' geographic area is under forest cover.
 However, India's forest cover is slowly rebounding.
 The government has pledged to several commitments to restoring deforested and degraded landscapes, such as the Bonn Challenge.
 Furthermore, India is increasingly focusing on incorporating local communities into forest management.
 Given the livelihood benefits forests provide local communities this is good news in the push to get more trees in the ground and green India.

 A mature tree can sequester up to 48 pounds of carbon per year.
 India suffers some of the worst air quality in the world, so planting trees is particularly useful in filtering and improving air quality.
 Trees actively help mitigate climate change as well through carbon sequestration.

 According to scientists, India has lost 40% of its natural forest cover in the last 95 years.
-Driven by mining, agriculture, fishery, and urbanization, this profound forest loss can be remedied by reforestation—which will improve the lives of the estimated 275 million Indians that depend on them.
+Driven by mining, agriculture and urbanization, this profound forest loss can be remedied by reforestation.
+Restoring forests will improve the lives of the estimated 275 million Indians that depend on them.